Invite friends and family to read the obituary and add memories.

 Starts at 11:00 am (Central (no DST) time)

-It is with profound sadness yet immense gratitude for a life well-lived that we announce the peaceful passing of Guy Joseph Leon Lepage, fondly known as Guy Lepage Sr. Born on May 15, 1932, in the close-knit community of St. Denis, Saskatchewan, Guy departed this world on March 4, 2026, at the age of 93.
+It is with profound sadness yet immense gratitude for a life well lived that we announce the peaceful passing of Guy Joseph Leon Lepage, fondly known as Guy Lepage Sr. Born on May 15, 1932, in the close-knit community of St. Denis, Saskatchewan, Guy departed this world on March 4, 2026, at the age of 93.
 He breathed his last at Glengarda Hospice, surrounded by the deep love of his family, with his son by his side.

-Guy was supercharged and fully alive.
-His life, a tapestry woven with dedication to his family, faith, and community.
-The son of Zenon and Rose (nee Denis) Lepage, Guy grew up in a household that valued kinship and community service.
 He was predeceased by his beloved wife, Agnes Lepage, with whom he shared 63 years of marriage.
-Although Agnes left this world in 2015, she remained forever in Guy's heart, her yodelling and their children's harmonious voices, a cherished memory on long family trips.
+Although Agnes left this world in 2015, she remained forever in Guy’s heart.
+He often reminisced about her yodelling and their children’s harmonious voices, cherished memories of long family trips.

 Together, Guy and Agnes raised seven children: Marg (Daryl) Zoerb, Guy Jr., Ron (Venay) Lepage, Lorraine (Rick) Zerr, Lilly Sinoski (daughter-in-law), Rita (Garry) Rodgers, and Lucie (Kevin) Liesch.
 His legacy extends to 21 grandchildren, 25 great-grandchildren, and five great-great-grandchildren, each a testament to his enduring love and guidance.

-Guy's life will be celebrated at a funeral service on March 10, 2026, at 11:00 AM at St. Joseph’s Roman Catholic Parish, located at 535 - 8th Street E, Saskatoon, SK.
-In lieu of flowers, the family kindly requests donations to be made to the St. Paul’s Co-Cathedral Building Fund or Glengarda Hospice, organizations that were close to his heart.
+Guy's life will be celebrated at a Funeral Mass on March 10, 2026, at 11:00 a.m. at St. Joseph’s Roman Catholic Parish, 535 – 8th Street East, Saskatoon, SK.

 Guy Lepage Sr. was a man whose life was a testament to the power of love, faith, and family.
 His legacy will continue to inspire those who knew him, and his memory will forever be etched in the hearts of those he touched.
-We are inspired by the love of his siblings and all those who cared and visited him.
-We thank God for His love, which made Guy's life such a beautiful journey.

 St. Joseph's Roman Catholic Church

-Visits: 126
+Visits: 1227

 This site is protected by reCAPTCHA and the